airvzxf/programming-ground-up-and-under-hood/src/programming-from-the-ground-up/002-Book.md

 Parallelization:

-:   Parallelizationparallelization means that your algorithm can
+:   Parallelization means that your algorithm can
     effectively be split among multiple processes.
 For example, pregnancy is not very parallelizable because no matter how many women you have, it still takes nine months.
 However, building a car